briggstwitchell/git-workshop/basic-commands/git-add.md

 ---

-Let's start tracking files with git.
+Now that we have a file in our project, let's start tracking it with Git.
 We can do this with the add command:

 The add command takes this format:
 ```bash